 A production tracker on Figured is used to track any production that may need to be tracked on your farm - if you're a dairy farmer you'll need a dairy cattle tracker, and a milk tracker.
 Whereas if you're a sheep and beef farmer, then you'll need a beef cattle tracker, sheep tracker, and a corresponding wool tracker.

-You can add a production tracker while in the production tab by using Add New Tracker in the top right.
+You can add a production tracker while in the production tab by using New operation tracker in the top right.

 From there you'll select a tracker type, give it a name, and set your preferred account mapping.